GautamSharda/Radah/README.md

 * For now, there will be at least 2 agents: Jobs & Internships Matchmaker (J.I.M) and Performs Anything Machine (P.A.M).

 Please read the issues to get started with making PRs.
-Feel free to create your own issues, we are especially interested in supporting all kinds of agents / agents for various purposes for now.
+Feel free to create your own issues, we are especially interested in supporting all kinds of computer control agents / agents for various purposes for now.

 Join the community [discord server](https://discord.gg/JyhGGfsqHj).